201 KAR 15:110. Funeral establishment criteria.

 (a) The existing establishment license may remain in force by mutual consent of the parties for a period of thirty (30) days or until the next regularly scheduled board meeting, whichever comes first.

 (b) During the transition period, the establishment shall be operated under the name shown on the existing license until a new license is issued.

-(c) An application for a new license shall be submitted for review at the next board meeting following the sale, lease, relocation, or name change.
+(c) An application for a new license shall be submitted for review at the next board meeting following the sale or lease.

-(b) The temporary supervisor shall be identified to the board in writing within fifteen (15) days of the death of the Kentucky-licensed owner, funeral director, or embalmer.
+(b) The temporary supervisor shall be identified to the board in writing by letter within fifteen (15) days of the death of the Kentucky-licensed owner, funeral director, or embalmer.

 (c) A licensee may be the temporary supervisor for only one (1) establishment at a time.

 Section 9.
 Opening of an Establishment.
-(1) An establishment shall not be operated or be opened for business prior to the issuance of an establishment license by the board for that establishment.
+(1) An establishment shall not operate or be opened for business prior to the issuance of an establishment license by the board for that establishment.

-(2) Violation of this section shall be grounds for denial of the application for a license by the board.
+(3) Violation of this section shall be grounds for denial of the application for the license by the board.

 Section 10.
 Advertising and Signage.
 (1) An establishment shall use the exact name listed on the license for the establishment in all advertisements and signage.